 Who qualifies for hospice care?

-Hospice care is appropriate for people with any advanced stage illness, not just cancer, where the prognosis is a life expectancy of approximately six months or less - if the illness runs its normal course.
+Hospice care is appropriate for people with any advanced stage illness, not just cancer, where the prognosis is a life expectancy of approximately six months or less - if the illness were to run its normal course.
 Some patients receive hospice care beyond six months.
 In fact, studies show that people with end-of-life illnesses who choose hospice care often live longer than patients who do not elect hospice services.*

 The hospice team consists of:

 * Journal of Pain and Symptom Management 2007;33:238-246